-Based on that foundation, women in the 20th century decided that March was the opportune month to celebrate women's history in America.
-And much of the drive behind what we now know as National Women's History Month came from a Sonoma, California activist and history teacher named Molly Murphy MacGregor.
-In 1978, she and fellow members of the Education Task Force of the Sonoma County (California) Commission on the Status of Women instituted a local "women's history week" in which schools and organizations celebrated women's achievements in specially created curriculums.
+In the 1970s, activists began to think beyond the day to the whole month.
+Much of the drive behind what we now know as National Women's History Month came from a Sonoma, California, activist and history teacher named Molly Murphy MacGregor.
+In 1978, she and fellow members of the Education Task Force of the Sonoma County (California) Commission on the Status of Women instituted a local "women's history week," where schools and organizations celebrated women's achievements in specially created curriculums.
 There was even a parade.
 “We joked amongst ourselves: first the county, then the state, then the nation, then the world,” MacGregor said in an interview with Press Democrat.

 The push to have women's contributions to American history more formally recognized expanded from there — with other notable women helping it along.
-In 1980 MacGregor co-founded the National Women's History Project with fellow activists Mary Ruthsdotter, Maria Cuevas, Paula Hammett and Bette Morgan, which began a more formal push to take an official period recognizing women's history national.
-In 1979 Macgregor teamed up with academic historian Gerda Lerner at Sarah Lawrence College to produce a 17-day conference on women's history and its influence, which brought the effort huge publicity; Ms Magazine, then the foundation of America's feminist press, wrote about the effort, and it attracted a flush of attention.
+In 1980 MacGregor co-founded the National Women's History Project with fellow activists Mary Ruthsdotter, Maria Cuevas, Paula Hammett, and Bette Morgan, which began a more formal push to take an official period recognizing women's history national.
+In 1979 Macgregor teamed up with academic historian Gerda Lerner at Sarah Lawrence College to produce a 17-day conference on women's history and its influence, which brought the effort huge publicity from the likes of Ms Magazine, then the foundation of America's feminist press

 But MacGregor, Ruthsdotter, and other activists weren't done.
-The group enlisted the help of Democratic Representative Barbara Mikluski, who'd later be a Senator.
-In 1980, President Carter declared the week of 2-8 March "Women's History Week", and Mikluski and another Senator, Orrin Hatch, sponsored a bill to support the idea of the week repeating in 1981, according to the website for the National Women's History Project.
-It was still only a year-to-year project, and the National Women's History Project thought they could do better.
+The group enlisted the help of Maryland Democratic Representative Barbara Mikluski, who'd later be a Senator.
+In 1980, President Carter declared the week of March 2-8 "Women's History Week", and Mikluski and another Senator, Orrin Hatch, sponsored a bill to support the idea of the week repeating in 1981, according to the website for the National Women's History Project.
+It was still only year-to-year, and the National Women's History Project thought they could do better.

-MacGregor and the rest of the organization worked hard at state level, and by 1986, fourteen different states across the U.S. celebrated the entire month of March as Women's History Month.
-It spawned new college history lessons, public school curriculums, and entirely new resources aimed at teaching the community about what women had done for America.
-At that point, state governments themselves started to lobby heavily for it to be a national event, and in 1987 they finally succeeded.
+MacGregor and the rest of the organization worked hard at state level, and by 1986, 14 different states across the U.S. celebrated the entire month of March as Women's History Month.
+It spawned new college history lessons, public school curricula, and resources aimed at teaching communities about what women had done for America.
+At that point, state governments themselves started to lobby heavily for it to be a national event, and in 1987, they finally succeeded.